ingoweiss/manyworlds/README.md

 I believe this is where it could get really interesting.
 A few examples:

 1. If a scenario fails in an action, the runner could mark all descendent scenarios as failing without even running them!
-2. A runner could use the 'relaxed' mode under the hood to run scenarios optimized for speed, then display test results using the 'strict' mode optimized for informational clarity.
+2. A runner could use the 'relaxed' mode under the hood to run scenarios optimized for speed, then display test results using the 'strict' mode optimized for information.
 3. A runner could use network analysis tools to decide how to cleave apart the tree for optimal parallelization.

 I would think that these might result in significantly faster running (and faster failing) test suites.
 The display of test results might also be significantly more informative compared to what we have today.